Procedure for Applying to the RN-to-BS in Nursing

 - Visa or MasterCard for the $60 application fee.

-2. Apply Now and launch the online application.
+Launch the online application above.
 Select Nursing RN-to-BS Degree Completion as your major, and Transfer Continuing Ed as your Admit Category.
 After you apply online, you will receive your student identification number from UMass Dartmouth.
 Please write your name and your student identification number on every item you send either by email or postal mail.

 Step 3.
 In addition to the online application, you will need to supply the following materials via postal service for your application to be complete: